 - Admire children for their ability to admit their mistakes.

 - Admire children for their efforts and courage to overcome setbacks.

 - Mentor your child on how to apologise when their mistakes have hurt others.

-As a human everybody needs encouragement to learn, develop and succeed in every path of their lives.
-Positive words from parents, teachers, and mentors during difficult learning challenges is essential for children’s growth and development.
+As a human, everybody needs encouragement to learn, develop and succeed in every path of their lives.
+Parents, teachers, and mentors’ positive words during complex learning challenges are essential for children’s growth and development.
 Good luck!